jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Impossible.

+I see the workers makiing the roads, bread, clothes.
+Churches under construction so they can show their devotion.

 My ancestors turned wood forts into stone castles.
 Stone castles into grand palaces.
 Protection made new roads, new farms, new canals safe from Scots and French and rebellious lords.
 Kingly protection kept the realm from tearing itself apart.

 I am their king.
 Chosen by God, and given the duties of God.
 It's in the Scriptures, laws, customs.
-The people have their duty to follow.
+The people are devoted to the one true faith.
 The realm survived Vikings, Picts, Scots.
 It will survive these rebels too.

 And now these Puritans, Presbyterians, and other disloyal faiths want to usurp The Church of England's Crown?

 I enter Whitehall Palace.
+Bells ring loud.
 My loyal dogs come to greet their master.

+More bells ring.

-I will summon the loyal militia.
+I will summon the militia.
 I will do what a king must do and protect his people.
 My ancestors used sword and spear.
 I must use gun and cannon.

 "Call the Banners, Rally at Nottingham."

 I hear my advisors speak about the long waging wars on the Continent, Gustavus Adolphus of Sweden has created a new model for armies to great effect.
 Promotion on merit, constant pay.

-I know the loyalty and faith of the soldiers and their nobles will secure the Realm.
+I know the loyalty and faith of the common man soldiers and their nobles will secure the Realm.

+The nobles will provide their services, men, and coin.

 I look up at the painting of my father.
+Many stories high and wide.
+Finer than anything in Rome.
 He ascends into Heaven, gold and silver lines showcasing the justice of our Divine Right of Kings.

 I will return father.
 I will do our house justice.
 I will save the Realm.
 I will save the people.